yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 title: Migrate Azure Monitor Application Insights Smart Detection to Smart Alerts (Preview) | Microsoft Docs
-description: Learn about the steps required to upgrade your Azure Monitor Application Insights Smart Detection to the new Smart Alert-based detection. ms.topic: conceptual ms.date: 09/23/2020
+description: Learn about the steps required to upgrade your Azure Monitor Application Insights Smart Detection to the new Smart Alert-based detection. ms.topic: conceptual ms.date: 01/30/2021

 ---

 # Migrate Azure Monitor Application Insights Smart Detection to Smart Alerts (Preview)

+## Overview
 This guide will walk you through the process of migrating Application Insights Smart Detection to Smart Alerts.
 The migration will create alert rules for the different Smart Alerts detectors.
-You can manage and configure these rules just like any other Azure Monitor alert rules.
+Once created, you can manage and configure these rules just like any other Azure Monitor alert rules.
 You can also configure action groups for these rules, thus enabling multiple methods of taking actions or triggering notification on new detections.

-You can access the detections issued by Smart Detection alerts both from the alerts you receive, and from the Smart Detection blade.
+You can view Smart Alert detections from the alerts you receive, and within the Azure portal alerts blade.
+In addition, you can still see them in Application Insights Smart Detection blade.

 > [!NOTE]
 > Migration of Smart Detection to Smart Alerts is currently available for a private, invitation-only preview.
-If you are interested to participate in the private preview, please contact yagil@microsoft.com
+Not all of the capabilities described below may be fully functional in the private preview version.
+If you are interested to participate in the private preview, please contact smart-alert-feedback@microsoft.com.

 ## New capabilities

 Alerts-based Smart Detection allows you to take advantage of the full capabilities of Azure Monitor Alerts including:

-* Smart Alert rules allow you to conveniently manage your Smart Detection alerts at scale using Azure Monitor alert experience and API.
+* Smart Alert rules allow you to conveniently manage your Smart Detection alerts at scale using Azure Monitor alerts experience and API.
 * [Action groups](https://docs.microsoft.com/azure/azure-monitor/platform/action-groups) allows you to configure multiple types of notifications and actions which will be triggered when an alert is fired.
 This includes notification by email, SMS, voice call or push notifications, and actions such as secure webhook, Logic App, automation Runbook and more.
 Action groups further support management at scale by allowing you to configure actions once and use them across multiple alert rules
 * [Action Rules](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-action-rules?tabs=portal) help you define or suppress actions at any Azure Resource Manager scope (Azure subscription, resource group, or target resource).
 They have various filters that help you narrow down the specific subset of alert instances that you want to act on.